snielsson/public/BrowserUserScripts/README.md

 If the `violent monkey` browser extension is installed, the `install script` links can be used to install from this repo.

-> [!CAUTION] Scripts in this repo are WIP may update without notice.
+> [!CAUTION]
-> Note that these script may change without any notice so use at own risk.
+> Scripts in this repo are WIP may update without notice.

 ### AllSites.js ([install Script](https://raw.githubusercontent.com/snielsson/public/BrowserUserScripts/AllSites.user.js))